DMVis/DMVis/documentation/components/axis.md

     renderLabel={true}
     labelText={axis.column}
     isDraggable={true}
-    on:draggingElement={onDraggingElement}
+    on:dragMove={onDragMove}
-    on:stoppedDragging={onStoppedDragging} />
+    on:dragStop={onDragStop} />
 </svg>
 ```

-> Note: `onDraggingElement` and `onStoppedDragging` should be functions that handle the logic for dragging the axis (or axes).
+> Note: `onDragMove` and `onDragStop` should be functions that handle the logic for dragging the axis (or axes).
 In this example, `draggedAxis` keeps track of the name of the axis that is being dragged and `draggingOffset` keeps track of how much the axis has been dragged.